Cyber Security Agency: Singapore's Cybersecurity Strategy

 Singapore's revised goals were outlined in the Singapore Cybersecurity Strategy 2021.
 As a result, Singapore's cybersecurity plan, which was originally implemented in 2016, was reviewed and updated.

 Cutting off internet access

-In 2016, as part of Singapore's Cybersecurity Strategy, it was announced that internet access of civil servants' work station will be cut-off.
+In 2016, as part of Singapore's Cybersecurity Strategy, it was announced that internet access of civil servants' work stations will be cut-off.
 David Koh, chief executive of the then-newly formed agency, said officials realised there was too much data to secure and "there is no way to secure this because the attack surface is like a building with a zillion windows, doors, fire escapes".

-Security experts commented that the move may only raise the defense against cyber attack slightly but risk damaging productivity of civil servants and those working at more than four dozen statutory boards, and cutting them off from the people they serve.
+Security experts commented that the move may only raise the defense against cyber attacks slightly but risk damaging the productivity of civil servants and those working at more than four dozen statutory boards, and cutting them off from the people they serve.

 Singapore's Cybersecurity Programmes

 Singapore Cyber Security Agency has launched various programmes to support its strategy, including: